KvGeijer/Arborist-Puzzle/grammar.md

     | int

 func := expr expr*                  \
-    | LET expr block expr           \
+    | LET expr expr                 \
     | IF expr expr expr             \
     | PRINT expr                    \
-    | BLOCK block                   \
+    | BLOCK '(' expr+ ')'           \
     | SUB expr expr

-block := '(' expr* ')'              \
 int := 0|[1-9]+

 ### Functions

 * eval
   * The normal function call which is when none of the special ones are invoked.
-It evaluates the id, arguments, then creates a new namespace where the arguments are bound to the parameters of the function defined in the local scope as the first expression.
-TODO: Should the namespace have access to any variables outside if the function definition?
-Yes that would be cool.
-When are the parameter expressions defined?
+It evaluates the id, arguments, then creates a new namespace where each argument is bound to the nagative index of it's position in.
+So te first arg will be bound to -1, second -2 and so on.
+This way the declarations of the functions don't have to worry about parameters at all, just assume they will be bound to certain things.
+Also nice to recommend negative numbers not be identifiers to get around claches (unless you want to use them for default arguments).

 * let
   * Binds an identifier to a function which is added to the current namespace.
 Returns the result of that expression.